Anti-phishing protection in Microsoft 365

 Business email compromise (BEC) uses forged trusted senders (financial officers, customers, trusted partners, etc.) to trick recipients into approving payments, transferring funds, or revealing customer data.
 Learn more by watching this video.

-Ransomware that encrypts your data and demands payment to decrypt it almost always starts out in phishing messages.
+Ransomware that encrypts your data and demands payment to decrypt it almost always starts in phishing messages.
 Anti-phishing protection can't help you decrypt encrypted files, but it can help detect the initial phishing messages that are associated with the ransomware campaign.
 For more information about recovering from a ransomware attack, see Ransomware incident response playbooks.

 With the growing complexity of attacks, it's even difficult for trained users to identify sophisticated phishing messages.
 Fortunately, Exchange Online Protection (EOP) and the additional features in Microsoft Defender for Office 365 can help.